Charles A. Bane: Professional career

 Bane also played a major role in the findings of the National Advisory Committee On Civil Disorder, or Kerner Commission, established by President Lyndon Johnson in the wake of 1967 national race riots, and chaired by Illinois governor Otto Kerner Jr. The Commission was established by Johnson to reportedly find conspiracies aimed at violence within Black communities.
 Bane chaired the concurrent Citizen's Committee To Study Police Relations (in Chicago).
 The Committee called 47 witnesses which produced 1,900 pages of transcript.
 When the Kerner Report, issued February 28, 1968, declared famously that "our nation is moving towards two societies, one Black, one White-separate and unequal", and that race riots could be traced to inadequate employment opportunities and substandard housing, Johnson was enraged.

 Bane also served as Editor of the Chicago Bar Record, Chairman of the American Bar Association Journal, and authored "The Electrical Equipment Conspiracies:The Treble Damage Actions" (1973), a groundbreaking legal text.
-He also served as President of The Chicago Council On Foreign Relations.He served two years as Co-Chairman of The Lawyers Committee For Civil Rights under President Jimmy Carter.
+He also served as President of the Chicago Council On Foreign Relations.
+Under President Jimmy Carter, he served two years as Co-Chairman of the Lawyers' Committee for Civil Rights Under Law.

 Following retirement to Florida, he was Visiting Professor Of Law at the University of Miami School Of Law and planned to begin a legal biography of Abraham Lincoln.

 Each year the Charles A. Bane Humanitarian Award is presented to a volunteer by the United Way Of Illinois.